MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03b-subqueries.md

          WHERE OrderQty >= 20);
     ```

-10. Run the query and note that it returns the product names.
+1. Run the query and note that it returns the product names.
-11. Replace the query with the following code:
+1. Replace the query with the following code:

-    ```
+    ```sql
     SELECT DISTINCT Name
     FROM SalesLT.Product AS p
     JOIN SalesLT.SalesOrderDetail AS o